 Soy comes in many forms for consumption.
 There are the cooked beans called edamame, either in their pods or shucked, and usually found frozen.

 There’s minimally process soy in the form of soy milk, tofu, and tempeh.
 Tempeh is a soybean “cake” that’s produced by fermenting the beans.
-It can be a good source of probiotics.
 Other fermented products that contain soy are miso and natto.

 Lastly, there are the more processed versions such as soy sauce, soybean oil, soy protein powder, and soy protein isolates that are sometimes used in a variety of foods to add protein and are often in fake meats.
 Some of these are GMO and some are not.